Vespitalian/scicom/README.md

 # Tax
-This file is used to calculate how much you will have to pay given your taxes, **assuming** you're in the single tax bracket.
+This file is used to calculate how much an individual will have to pay given their income, and **assuming** they're in the single tax bracket.

 ## Tax Bracket